-In this lesson, students will learn about variables in coding.
-They will learn how to create and store values in variables, as well as how to use them in a program. |
+In this lesson, students will learn what variables are and how they are used in coding.
+They will learn how to create variables, store values in them, and use those variables to control actions in a program. |

 Students will be able to: